mvysny/mvysny.github.io/_posts/2023-2-3-playing-with-kubernetes.md

 ---
 layout: post
-title: 2 Vaadin Apps 1 Nginx
+title: Playing with Kubernetes - microk8s
 ---

 [microk8s](https://microk8s.io/) is an excellent way to have a Kubernetes server